hoidn/BMAD-METHOD/MULTI_AGENT_ORCHESTRATION_V1.1_SPEC.md

 Path Resolution Rule: All user-declared paths remain explicit and resolve against WORKSPACE.
 No auto-prefixing based on agent.

+Path Safety (MVP default):
+- Reject absolute paths and any path that contains `..` during validation.
+- Follow symlinks, but if the resolved real path escapes WORKSPACE, reject the path.
+- Enforce these checks at load time and before filesystem operations.

 ### Run Identity and State Management

 #### Run Identification